LibraryofVA/plugin-Export-2.0/README.md

 Uncompress files and rename to "Export".

-Ensure your httpd service account has write access to the /plugins/Export/PDF/ directory.
+Ensure your httpd service account has write access to the /plugins/Export/PDF/ and /plugins/Export/TXT/ directories.

 Install it like any other Omeka plugin.